Will AI Replace Paralegals? The Honest, Data-Backed Answer

 Reinvest the saved hours, do not just bank them

 When AI gives a paralegal back ten hours a week, the lazy move is to assign them ten more hours of the same low-value work.
-The smart move is to push them up the stack toward verification, materiality, and client-facing coordination.
+The second-laziest move, and the more expensive one over a decade, is to bank the whole ten as margin.
+Spend some of it on the reps the automation deleted: supervised materiality calls on live matters, cite-checks against source text, a rotation through the approval queue.
 The firms that treat AI as infrastructure rather than a feature, and reinvest the savings into higher-judgment work, are the ones our customers report getting the biggest results from.

 Key takeaways